PGBBS/pgbbs.github.io/_pages/brown-bag.md

 - with (graded) exercises
 - with accompanying book

-## Rehearsal Talk
+## Rehearsal Talk (Probevortrag) and Paper Peer Review

-(Probevortrag)
+- Before giving a presentation at a workshop/conference, here's the place and time to practice it and get some feedback.

-Before giving a presentation at a workshop/conference, here's the place and time to practice it and get some feedback.
+- Also, before submitting your paper to a conference, you should let (some) of your colleagues peer-review it.
+Maybe (?) here's a place to discuss a paper with the author (once)? -- Or this better done one-on-one?
+On the other hand, this would be a format to get everybody's commitment/feedback.
+Maybe turn it into a speed-dating like paper-review?

 ## round table/orientation meeting